Dual Diagnosis Definition And Management

 Depending on how you received your dual diagnosis, you might not have control over treatment options.
 For example, some who receive a dual diagnosis may receive court orders for specific treatment.
 In other cases, family or court orders may send individuals to a rehabilitation facility.

-However, some individuals receive their dual diagnosis through a primary or mental healthcare provider and often have some control over treatment options.
+However, some individuals receive their dual diagnosis through a primary or mental healthcare provider and may have more control over their treatment options.
 There are a few methods you can utilize to find support.

 Community resources for patients with substance abuse disorders and mental illness